linux4sam/egt/docs/src/started.md

 [Zeal](https://zealdocs.org/) (macOS/Windows/Linux).
 In turn, the documentation
 can be integrated into an IDE or tools like Atom/VSCode for an indexed and easily searchable API reference.
-These tools also provide a method for automatically or manually updating the documentation.
+These tools also provide a method for automatically or manually updating to the latest EGT documentation.

 Once you have one of these tools installed, the docset feed URL is located at: